How To Approach Privacy & Data Compliance With New Technology

 What are the consequences of lacking data privacy & compliance?

-Major regulatory fines, lawsuits, damaged trust/reputation, restrictions on data practices, and lost competitive advantages from an inability to leverage data science ethics are some major consequences.
+Major regulatory fines, lawsuits, damaged trust or reputation, restrictions on data practices, and lost competitive advantages from an inability to use data science ethics are some major consequences. Â

 What steps can companies take to start enhancing privacy & compliance practices?